NK Zvijezda Gradačac

 Nogometni klub Zvijezda Gradačac (English: Football Club Zvijezda Gradačac), or commonly referred to as just Zvijezda is a football club from Bosnia and Herzegovina, based in the city of Gradačac.
 Zvijezda host their home matches at the Banja Ilidža Stadium, which has a capacity of 5,000 seats.
-They currently play in the First League of the Federation of Bosnia and Herzegovina, the country's second level.
+They currently play in the Second League of the Federation of Bosnia and Herzegovina, the country's third level.

 History

 The club was founded in 1922 as NK Vardar.
 After World War II the club was renamed Zvijezda.
 Until 1992 and the breakup of Yugoslavia, Zvijezda competed in various lower-tier zonal and regional leagues of the Yugoslav league system.